PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

     r = requests.post(METERING_API_URL, json=payload, headers={"X-Auth-Token": ACCESS_TOKEN})
 ```

-The `reportApiUsage` method sends a POST request to https://platform.planqk.de/qc-catalog/external-services/metering with the following request body:
+The `meter_api_usage` method sends a POST request to https://platform.planqk.de/qc-catalog/external-services/metering with the following request body:
 - The `correlationId` is needed to correlate your reported usage to the corresponding user of your service.
   The correlation id is obtained from the `x-correlation-id` header of the request that was forwarded by the PlanQK API Gateway to your service.
 - The `productId` holds the id of the API product you want to report.
 We will learn how to obtain the id in the next step.